 TIL therapy is presently available as a physician-sponsored investigational therapy of the treatment of metastatic melanoma at several institutions, including the NCI, MD Anderson Cancer Center, and the H. Lee Moffitt Cancer & Research Institute on the Tampa campus of the University of South Florida, where our new research and development facilities are being built.
 However, TIL therapy is not commercially available, and there is no assurance that the approaches offered by our current product candidates or any future product candidates can be commercialized or gain broad acceptance among doctors or patients or that governmental agencies or third-party medical insurers will be willing to provide reimbursement coverage for proposed product candidates.
-Moreover, we do not have verifiable internal marketing data regarding the potential size of the commercial market for our product candidates, nor have we obtained independent marketing surveys to verify the potential size of the commercial markets for our current product candidates and any future product candidates will represent new approaches to treating various conditions, it may be difficult, in any event, to accurately estimate the potential revenues from these product candidates.
+Moreover, we do not have verifiable internal marketing data regarding the potential size of the commercial market for our product candidates, nor have we obtained independent marketing surveys to verify the potential size of the commercial markets for our current product candidates or any future product candidates.
+Since our current product candidates and any future product candidates will represent new approaches to treating various conditions, it may be difficult, in any event, to accurately estimate the potential revenues from these product candidates.
 Accordingly, we may spend large amounts of money trying to obtain approval for product candidates that have an uncertain commercial market.
 The market for any products that we successfully develop will also depend on the cost of the product.
-We do not yet have sufficient information to reliably estimate what it will cost to commercially manufacture our current product candidates, and the actual cost to manufacture these products could materially and adversely affect the value of our business.
+We do not yet have sufficient information to reliably estimate what it will cost to commercially manufacture our current product candidates, and the actual cost to manufacture these products could materially and adversely affect the commercial viability of these products.
+If we do not successfully develop and commercialize products based upon our approach, we will not become profitable, which would materially and adversely affect the value of our business.